Wood Calendar: 2 Business Days

 How do I change the starting month/design of my calendar project?

-You can change the starting month of your calendar and the design by clicking "Customize" on the left toolbar.
+You can change the starting month of your calendar and the design in the left toolbar.
 From there, select either the dropdown under "Start Month" or the dropdown under "Design."

 Is the Artifact Uprising logo on the wood calendar?